-1 Which household products contain a substance found in stone taken from the quarry? (details.
-2 What is the maximum amount of limestone, in tonnes, that the Stokeley Quarry Compextract each year? any can [1] 3 When do records first show that there was a quarry in the area?
-[1] 4 What job do the majority of people do at the quarry?
-[11] 5 What feature was constructed to keep visitors from danger?
-[1] 6 What is the name of the footpath that is most suitable for people with young children?
-[1] [1] 7 Where is the Learning Zone located?
-[1] 8 What is the name of the annual public event at the quarry?
-[1] 9 What has the quarry company done to help the local wildlife?
-Give four details.
-[4]
+Which household products contain a substance found in stone taken from the quarry?
+Give two details.
+[2] What is the maximum amount of limestone, in tonnes, that the Stokeley Quarry Company can extract each year?
+[1] When do records first show that there was a quarry in the area?
+[1] What job do the majority of people do at the quarry?
+What feature was constructed to keep visitors from danger?[1]
+What is the name of the footpath that is most suitable for people with young children?
+[1] Where is the Learning Zone located?
+What is the name of the annual public event at the quarry?
+[1] [Total: 9]

-Read the reviews from four people (A-D) who have visited a natural history museum.
-Then answer Question 10(a)-(j).
+Read the reviews from three people (A-C) who have visited a natural history museum.
+Then answer Question 9(a)-(h).